Meet The Black "Cannavist" Challenging Weed Stigma During The COVID-19 Pandemic

-Solonje Burnett, co-founder of marketing firm Humble Bloom, is making it her mission to equalize the cannabis industry.
+Solonje Burnett, co-founder of cannabis immersive education and advocacy platform Humble Bloom, is making it her mission to equalize the cannabis industry.
 As a creative and activist based in Brooklyn, New York, she advocates for the rights of others in her community.
 And as the cannabis industry continues to grow, Burnett educates about the healing benefits of marijuana, she also stands for the inclusion of those underrepresented in the industry.

 Cannabis is now legal in some states, including California, Massachusetts, and Maine.
 But there is still a disproportionate number of Black and brown people incarcerated across the United States for low-level weed charges.